vmware/vmware-aria-operations-integration-sdk/doc/adding_to_an_adapter.md

 > Result of the above code.
 The db1 and db2 objects are both children of the 'instance' object.
 The health of a child
 > object can impact the health of a parent object.

-For other languages, or using Python without the VMware Aria Operations Integration module, relationships are returned as json inside a collect result object, described in the [VMware Aria Operations Collector Framework OpenAPI Document](../vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json)
+For other languages, or using Python without the VMware Aria Operations Integration module, relationships are returned as JSON inside a collect result object, described in the [VMware Aria Operations Collector Framework OpenAPI Document](../vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json)
 .